akshayjshah/blog/sourdough.md

 One hint at a time, Sloan also builds a hauntingly beautiful picture of the Mazg, the fictional community of stateless European migrants who nurtured Lois's sourdough culture through centuries of wandering.
-I regret not listening to the audiobook version of *Sourdough* --- it includes computer-generated Mazg music!
+I regret not listening to the audiobook version of *Sourdough*---it includes computer-generated Mazg music!
 Some samples are included in this [blog post](https://www.mcdbooks.com/features/sourdough), which is also the best non-technical description of machine learning I've found.